Msdot001/SQL_Sample/README.md

 - Create Column
 - Insert into Columns
 - Select Statement
-- Clause & Keywords used with SElECT statement
+- Clause & Keywords used with SELECT statement